PORTUGAL 10 Days

 Embark to Coimbra with stops in Obibos, Nazarre and Fatima.

-Obidos is a charming Portuguese town with old walls and cobbled streets.
-It has colorful houses and a large medieval castle.
-You can see it all in half a day.
+Obidos is a charming Portuguese town with old walls, cobbled streets, bright houses, and a large medieval castle — all可seen in half a day.

 Be advised: The Wall Walk has no railings and is uneven in some spots.